Reduction of Environmentally Hazardous Substances

 Chemical Leak Drills

-The Lintec Group is stepping up its drills for emergencies such as chemical leaks.
-In fiscal 2013, drills were carried out at the Mishima Plant, Agatsuma Plant, Kumagaya Plant, Komatsushima Plant, Ina Technology Center, Research Center, Niihama Plant, Chiba Plant and Tatsuno Plant.
+In fiscal 2016, drills were carried out at the Mishima Plant, Agatsuma Plant, Kumagaya Plant, Komatsushima Plant, Chiba Plant, Tatsuno Plant, Ina Technology Center, Research Center and Niihama Plant.

 Proper Storage and Management of PCB*

 Lintec properly disposed of eight units containing high-concentration PCBs and five units containing low-concentration PCBs.In fiscal 2016, Lintec properly disposed of one unit containing high-concentration PCBs and 13 units containing low-concentration PCBs.
 We will securely manage and store high-PCB concentration units that are awaiting disposal.

 |Site name||Number of stored units of PCB waste||Treatment facility||Year of registration for consignment treatment||Expected processing completion|

 |Total||76 (20 high-concentration units, 56 fluorescent light ballasts)|